AlderHey-Data-Science/Forecasting/XGBoost-Vs-ARIMA/README-for-XGBoost-Vs-ARIMA-Template.md

 There are many great tutorials on time series regression out there, however the majority disregard the users end goals and many relay information across in a confusing and clustered way.
 This template helps to eliminate confusion and make running regression models easy for everyone!

 Here's How:
 * Your time should be focused on delivering results through the most accurate methods possible.
-As such this regression template evaluates whcih model is better for YOUR data; XGBoost or ARIMA?
+As such this regression template evaluates the use of XGBoost to tackle time series regression.
 * Users define number of steps to predict, number to train and so on giving the user full control of their predictions.
 * Template runs models fast giving results efficiently and accurately!

 Of course, no one time series regression template will serve all projects since your needs may be different.
-So I'll be adding more in the near future!
+So, note a different model may be neccessary to fit your data!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>